 Located in Henryville, Pennsylvania, Pocono Mountain Recovery Center is a world-class provider of treatment for men and women aged 18 and older who have been struggling with substance abuse, addiction, chemical dependency, and co-occurring mental illness.
 Surrounded by majestic mountains, our picturesque healing environment is the perfect place to being the journey to a healthier tomorrow.

-Detoxification: Because harmful substances of abuse, such as opioids, can cause an individual to become chemically dependent, detoxification, or detox, may be necessary at the start of an individual’s treatment.
-At Pocono Mountain Recovery, the need for detox is assessed during the admissions process, and can be incorporated into a patient’s treatment plan as the first phase of the individual’s recovery.
+Detoxification: Because harmful substances of abuse, such as opioids, can cause an individual to become chemically dependent, detoxification, or detox, may be necessary at the start of an individual’s rehab.
+At our addiction rehab center, the need for detox is assessed during the admissions process, and can be incorporated into a patient’s treatment plan as the first phase of the individual’s recovery.
 Medical personnel supervise this process and tirelessly work to safeguard each patient’s safety and comfort during detoxification.

-Individual therapy: Offered when needed by the patient, individual therapy sessions enable the men and women who heal at Pocono Mountain Recovery to receive one-on-one support from their assigned primary counselor.
-These sessions can serve as an excellent time in which patients can discuss their experiences while battling an addiction to opioids, their successes while in treatment, and their goals for the present and future.
+Individual therapy: Offered when needed by the patient, individual therapy sessions enable the men and women who heal at our rehab center to receive one-on-one support from their assigned primary counselor.
+These sessions can serve as an excellent time in which patients can discuss their experiences while battling an addiction to opioids, their successes while in rehab, and their goals for the present and future.

-Group therapy: Provided at least five times each treatment day, group therapy sessions are cornerstones of the care that is offered at Pocono Mountain Recovery.
+Group therapy: Provided at least five times each treatment day, group therapy sessions are cornerstones of the care that is offered at our addiction rehab center.
 Led by our clinical director, family coordinator, and other clinical staff members, groups provide a safe environment in which patients can discuss the progress they are making while recovering from an addiction to opioids, and learn about the following addiction- and recovery-related topics:

 - Relapse trigger identification